 Mental health and substance use disorder providers must submit timely access data in ProviderConnect NXTM when a member requests an initial service, and an appointment time is offered.
 This must be done regardless of if the member accepts the date and time initially offered, schedules an appointment, or attends the appointment.
-The data reported only relates to whether emergent, it is also necessary to document the time of the initial contact since timely access is measured by minutes.
-The time between the date of the initial contact and the date of the initial evaluation will be used to measure whether Timely Access was met.
+The data reported only relates to whether the initial appointment time offered meets timely access standards based on the identified level of acuity.
+Participating network providers must comply with Timely Access to Care requirements.
+If they fail to comply, a corrective action plan will be required.

-In addition to submitting Timely Access data to Optum SLCo, providers are required to have a standardized method for tracking timely access information for each member.
+In addition to submitting Timely Access data to Optum TCo, providers are required to have a standardized method for tracking timely access information for each member.
 During monitoring visits, providers must be able to demonstrate, for a given member, whether timely access was offered and met.
 The date and time of the initial contact must be documented.
-When the circumstances are deemed
+When the circumstances are deemed emergent, it is also necessary to document the time of the initial contact since timely access is measured by minutes.
+The time between the date of the initial contact and the date of the initial evaluation will be used to measure whether Timely Access was met.